Elefante Elegante

 Teatralia Festival – Madrid

-Festival Internacional de Teatro de Manizales – Manizales (Colombia) – Sponsored by Xunta de Galicia
+International Theatre Festival of Manizales – Manizales (Colombia) – Sponsored by Xunta de Galicia

-Festival Internacional de Teatro e Música COMFAMA San Ignacio – Medellín (Colombia) – Sponsored by Xunta de Galicia
+COMFAMA San Ignacio International Theatre and Music Festival – Medellín (Colombia) – Sponsored by Xunta de Galicia

 MADferia – Madrid